5 ways to get prompt payment on your invoices

 Many businesses ask for bills to be paid within 30 days but that’s really just a tradition from the pay-by-cheque era.
 You may still have clients that pay that way, of course, but many will use instant payment platforms like electronic funds transfer or credit card.
 Set short payment terms and you’ll be surprised how many will settle their bill instantly.

-Consider offering new customers invoice payment terms of 7 days (net 7).
-They may want to negotiate for more time – and you should try to be flexible – but starting off at 7 days will help set an expectation of prompt payment.
+Consider offering new customers invoice payment terms of seven days (net seven).
+They may want to negotiate for more time – and you should try to be flexible – but starting off at seven days will help set an expectation of prompt payment.

 And remember that many debtors pay invoices at least two weeks after the due date.
 So if you actually need payment within 30 days, you should set your payment term to 14 days.